alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 Intuitively, the argument goes like this: suppose you train an agent by doing supervised learning on the actions a human does.
 This is called *behavioral cloning*, and is a common baseline in the literature.
-Let's say you train the model and it has some error bounded by $$\epsilon$$ at each state $$s$$.
+Let's say you train a model to imitate your expert.
+At $$t=0$$, it acts with small error
-Then the worst case bound in performance is $$O(T\epsilon)$$, where $$T$$ is the episode length, due to compounding errors.
-The learned model deviates from the expert a bit, visiting a state where we have less expert supervision.
-Due to having less supervision, it makes another bad move, deviating to a further state with even less supervision.
-Soon, the agent is doing nonsense.
-In short, mistakes are often not recoverable in imitation learning.
+$$\epsilon_0$$.
+That's fine.
+This carries it to state that's modelled less well, since the expert visits it less often.
+Now at $$t=1$$, it acts with slightly larger error $$\epsilon_1$$, reaching a state even further from expert supervision.
+This is more troubling.
+At $$t=2$$, we get a larger error $$\epsilon_2$$, then an even larger $$\epsilon_3$$, and so on.
+As the errors compound over time, the agent reaches states very far from expert behavior, and soon the agent is doing nonsense.
+This problem means mistakes in imitation learning often aren't recoverable.

-The temporal nature of the problem means that the longer your episode is, the more likely it is that you enter this negative feedback loop, and therefore, we expect long-horizon tasks to be harder for imitation learning.
-A StarCraft game is long enough that I didn't expect imitation learning to work at all.
+The temporal nature of the problem means that the longer your episode is, the more likely it is that you enter this negative feedback loop, and the worse you'll be if you do.
+You can prove that if the expected loss each timestep is $$\epsilon$$, then the worst-case bound over the episode is $$O(T^2\epsilon)$$, and for certain loss functions this worst-case bound is tight.

+Due to growing quadratically in $$T$$, we expect long-horizon tasks to be harder for imitation learning.
+A StarCraft game
+is long enough that I didn't expect imitation learning to work at all.
 And yet, imitation learning was good enough to reach the level of a Gold player.